config-syncer/config-syncer/docs/tutorials/config-syncer.md

 > New to Kubed?
 Please start [here](/docs/tutorials/README.md).

 # Synchronize Configuration across Namespaces
 Say, you are using some Docker private registry.
 You want to keep its image pull secret synchronized across all namespaces of a Kubernetes cluster.
 Kubed can do that for you.
-If a ConfigMap or a Secret has the annotation __`kubed.appscode.com/sync:true`__, Kubed will create a copy of that  ConfigMap / Secret in all existing namespaces.
+If a ConfigMap or a Secret has the annotation __`kubed.appscode.com/sync: ""`__, Kubed will create a copy of that ConfigMap/Secret in all existing namespaces.
 Kubed will also create this ConfigMap/Secret, when you create a new namespace.

+If you want to synchronize ConfigMap/Secret to some selected namespaces instead of all namespaces, you can do that by specifying namespace label-selector in the annotation.
+For example: __`kubed.appscode.com/sync: "app=kubed"`__.
+Kubed will create a copy of that  ConfigMap/Secret in all namespaces that matches the label-selector.
+Kubed will also create this Configmap/Secret in newly created namespace if it matches the label-selector.

 If the data in the source ConfigMap/Secret is updated, all the copies will be updated.
 Either delete the source ConfigMap/Secret or remove the annotation from the source ConfigMap/Secret to remove the copies.
 If the namespace with the source ConfigMap/Secret is deleted, the copies are left intact.

+If the value of label-selector specified by annotation is updated, Kubed will synchronize the ConfigMap/Secret accordingly, ie. it will create ConfigMap/Secret in the namespaces that are selected by new label-selector (if not already exists) and delete from namespaces that were synced before but not selected by new label-selector.

 ## Before You Begin
-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+At first, you need to have a Kubernetes cluster and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 ## Deploy Kubed
 To enable config syncer, you need a cluster config like below.